Use the loft, fill, and stitch functions to create a volume, then unite it with another volume.

 Delete the Box

 Right-click on an edge of the box.
-Double-click on volume in the Select dialog, and then select Delete volume to delete the box.
+Double-click on volume in the Select dialog, and then select Delete to delete the box.

-if it is not already selected.
 Left-click-and-drag the mouse in the View Window to rotate the view as shown below.

 Note that the edges may have different names in your example, so use the diagram below as a guide for the edges to be selected.